Reader in World History

 - 'Trading Knowledge: The East India Company's Elephants in India and Britain' in The Historical Journal, Vol. 48, 2005, pp. 27-63.

-- Accepted and Forthcoming: 'Connection Critiqued: The Port of Colombo, the Geographical 'Circuit' and the Visual Politics of New Imperialism c.1880-1914' in Comparative Studies in Society and History.
+- 'Towards a Critical History of Connection: The Port of Colombo, the Geographical 'Circuit' and the Visual Politics of New Imperialism c.1880-1914' in Comparative Studies in Society and History, April 2017.